gbiolo/shell-menu/README.md

 For Python interpreter, you need at least Python 2.6+ or Python 3.3+.
 With older versions the program won't run due the import of the __future__.

-By default the environment used to execute the program is Python 3, but you can change it just replacing "python3" with "python" or "python2" (depending your system environment) into the first line (hash-bang) of the "sheel-menu.py".
+In repository source the default environment is Python 3, but with installation it will be changed according the version of Python interpreter used for installation script.

 ### Todo